Lennyc123/pands-project/README.md

 ```

 ## The initial creation of a summary from the information within the Iris data set.
 The following code allows for the creation of a summary table, which depicts data such as the mean, min, max and standard deviation.
 Within this summary table the three plant species are taken into consideration.
-The contents of the summary table are then appended to the "summary.txt" file.
+The contents of the summary table are then appended to the "summary.txt" file (11, 12).

 ``` python
 # The following commands allow for the initial creation of the 'summary.txt' file.